Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Parallelogram polyominoes and the generating tree for Catalan numbers

 We start by reviewing generating trees~\cite{GFGT,Eco,West}, and in particular the generating tree for Catalan numbers associated with parallelogram polyominoes.

-A \emph{generating tree} for a combinatorial class $\mathcal{C}$ is a infinite rooted tree, whose vertices are the objects of $\mathcal{C}$, each appearing exactly once in the tree, and such that objects of size $n$ are at distance $n$ from the root (with the convention that the root is at distance $1$ from itself, and is labeled by the only object of size $1$ in $\mathcal{C}$).
+A \emph{generating tree} for a combinatorial class $\mathcal{C}$ is an infinite rooted tree, whose vertices are the objects of $\mathcal{C}$, each appearing exactly once in the tree, and such that objects of size $n$ are at level $n$ in the tree (with the convention that the root is at level $1$, and is labeled by the only object of size $1$ in $\mathcal{C}$).
 The children of some object $c \in \mathcal{C}$ are obtained by adding an \emph{atom} (\emph{i.e.}~a piece of object that makes its size increase by $1$) to $c$.
 Of course, since every object should appear only once in the tree, not all additions are possible.
 We should ensure the unique appearance property by considering only additions that follow some restricted rules.
 We will call the \emph{growth} of $\mathcal{C}$ the process of adding atoms following these prescribed rules.

-A generating tree of parallelogram polyominoes was described in~\cite{Eco}, and the corresponding growth is illustrated in Figure~\ref{fig:growth_PP}.
-The atoms that may be inserted are rightmost columns (of any possible height from $1$ to the height of the current rightmost column), and topmost rows of width $1$.
+A generating tree of parallelogram polyominoes was described in~\cite{Eco}, by means of a so-called \emph{ECO operator}, and its first levels are illustrated in Figure~\ref{fig:growth_PP}.
+The atoms that may be inserted are rightmost columns (of any possible height -- \emph{i.e.}, number of cells -- from $1$ to the height of the current rightmost column), and topmost rows of width $1$.
 Note that the restriction on the width of the new row added is here only to ensure that no polyomino is produced several times.
-Note also that the symmetric growth, that allows rows of any admissible width but columns of height $1$ only, also describes a generating tree for parallelogram polyominoes, which is isomorphic to the first one.
+Note also that the mirror image of this growth rule, which allows rows of any admissible width but columns of height $1$ only, also describes a generating tree for parallelogram polyominoes, which is isomorphic to the first one.

 All that matters to us is the \emph{shape} of a generating tree, forgetting the combinatorial objects on the vertices.
 In what follows, we will use the phrase ``generating tree'' to denote this shape only, referring instead to ``full generating trees'' when the nodes are carrying combinatorial objects.